cashmerebuffalo/Auto-Rune-Reminder-LoL/README.md

 If you were to move the program around, please double click the .exe file after you placed it in a new destination, this will then update the target of your shortcut.

-Also when moving the program around, also move config.json file along with it and keep it in the SAME folder as the .exe
+Also when moving the program around, keep everything that was included in the download folder together (config.json, settings.exe, uninstaller.exe, readme.txt)

-If you wish to uninstall the program, just delete the program and delete the shortcut located in the startup folder along with config.json file
+If you wish to uninstall, just run the uninstall.exe and follow the instructions provided there.

-To do this, you will first need to go into settings.exe and press down on Break Program and pressing save.
-This will stop the program from running and allow you to uninstall

 ***THIS PROGRAM ONLY WORKS ON WINDOWS*** Tested only on windows 10